 Director Mina Shum is back, people.
-Meditation Park is the latest film from the Vancouver director and the latest to explore the immigrant experience with a woman finding empowerment.
+Meditation Park is the latest film from the Vancouver director and explores the immigrant experience with a woman finding empowerment.
 You know what?
 It’s a damn delight, too.

 What follows is both heartwarming and hilarious.
 Maria gains a group of real friends for the first time, engages in some Dragnet inspired detective work to figure out who Bing is sleeping with, and starts learning from her daughter (Sandra Oh) about being a more independent woman.
 Oh, who previously worked with Shum on the similarly themed _Double Happiness_ is pretty great in this as a thoroughly more modern daughter to her traditional mother and father, feeling both the love and frustration that comes with that.

-Tzi Ma is similarly great as Bing, the self centred patriarch of the family that I’m sure most of us can recognize. he final scenes of the movie where he has to confront what is going to be his new reality moving forward are where Ma really shines.
+Tzi Ma is similarly great as Bing, the self-centred patriarch of the family that I’m sure most of us can recognize.
+The final scenes of the movie where he has to confront what is going to be his new reality moving forward are where Ma really shines.
 The fear in his eyes as he realizes he isn’t going to be in charge anymore is real, and his body language as he reconsiders his entire life is simple, subtle, and affecting.

-The movie isn’t perfect, there are some moments where it can’t quite decide if it’s a drama or a straight up comedy, and one of the zany friend characters kinda ventures into caricature territory, but these are pretty minor issues in an otherwise delightful film with a great pair of leading performances.
+The movie isn’t perfect; there are some moments where it can’t quite decide if it’s a drama or a straight-up comedy, and one of the zany friend characters kind of ventures into caricature territory, but these are pretty minor issues in an otherwise delightful film with a great pair of leading performances.

 Meditation Park is getting a wide release next spring, and you’d do well to keep it on your radar until then.